-- (a) The home team is responsible for video recording all regular-season games. - (b) Video recordings of each game should be retained for at least 30 days. - (c) Failure to provide a video recording of a game at the request of the League Commissioner will result in a \$250 fine.
+- (a) The home team is responsible to ensure that regular-season and year-end tournament games are video recorded. - (b) Video recordings of each game should be retained for at least 30 days. - (c) Failure to provide a video recording of a game at the request of the League Commissioner will result in a \$250 fine.

-Section Eight: STANDINGS & STATISTICS
+Section Eight: STANDINGS & STATISTICS --